AIDASweden/aida-pat-anonexcel/README.md

 | Done | P456456456 | 789.svs | P-005 |  | HE3 | Y | 5 | low |

 ### Setup to run with single click
-You can set up a shortcut to run aida-pat-anonexcel.py on a specific AIDA anonymization sheet, or to run it on any sheet that you drag-and-drop onto the Shortcut.
-Both these methods will open a terminal window for status and error messages, which you can close when you have finished reading.
+You can set up a shortcut to run aida-pat-anonexcel.py either on a specific AIDA anonymization sheet, or on any sheet that you drag-and-drop onto the shortcut.
+Both these methods will open a terminal window for status and error messages which you can close when you have finished reading.

 1. Install dependencies (Python3 and openpyxl).